juji-io/datalevin/doc/query.md

 it also offer some opportunities to help with query.

 We found that the opportunities lie precisely in the "Achilles Heel" of RDBMS
-optimizer: cardinality estimation.
-It is hard to have good cardinality estimation in RDDBMS because the data are stored in rows, so it becomes expensive and complicated when one has to unpack them to get counts or to sample by rows.
+optimizer: cardinality estimation [4].
+It is hard to have good cardinality estimation in RDBMS because the data are stored in rows, so it becomes rather expensive and complicated when one has to unpack them to get attribute value counts or to sample by rows [3].
 On the other hand, it is cheap and straightforward to count or sample values directly in the already unpacked storage of triple stores.

+## Conclusion

+Datalevin query engine stands on the shoulder of a half century of database research.
+We have chosen to implement simple and practical techniques that are consists with our goal of simplifying data access, and we are also open for the future, e.g. explore learning based techniques.

 ## Reference